NYLO'S NOTEPAD

 back to HOME page

 MIC POSITION - For best audio pickup, turn the mic sideways and park it right next to the corner of your mouth, so that you are speaking across the pickup element.
-Speak using your normal, conversational volume voice.
+Speak using your normal, conversational volume voice, as if the person you are speaking to is just one foot away.
 The fullest range of your voice is available to the microphone, especially the higher-frequency sibilance, which does not rise in the same proportion with the rest of your voice when you talk loudly.
 This is the part of speech that makes you easily understood.
 Ask somebody with a hearing aid just how important this speech component is!

 When you are mobile, develop the habit of touching your cheek with part of the mic or the hand holding the mic so that as your head turns or moves around, the mic follows, maintaining a consistent audio pickup.
 Letting the mic drift away definitely drops off your volume and intelligibility